More Than Just the Baby Blues

 Postpartum depression can be treated.
 The sooner it is diagnosed, the sooner you can begin to enjoy the new member of your family.
 But you must get professional help to be diagnosed and treated.

 If you have the symptoms of postpartum depression, you can do a lot to improve your situation.
-In addition to talking with a doctor, it's important to take the following steps:
+In addition to talking with a health care provider, it's important to take the following steps:

 Rely on your family and friends.
 By talking with friends and relatives who have children, you may also find others who have dealt with similar emotions.